stuartherbert/putting-ansible-to-work/how-tasks-work.md

 <div class="callout info" markdown="1">
 #### Why Split Your Tasks Across Files?

-There are two main reasons: readability, and to make it easy to skip tasks.
+There are two main reasons: to make it easy to skip tasks, and for [multiple operating system support](multiple-operating-systems.html):

-* `main.yml` is a very ambiguous name (and it is one that is reused in other places in Ansible for other things).
-When someone looks at a `tasks/` folder, and only sees `main.yml`, they cannot immediately see the structure of your task.
-Splitting up the tasks into `inspect.yml`, `install.yml` and `enable.yml` (which I'm going to show you how to do in [Planning A Role](planning-a-role.html)) makes it really obvious what your tasks are trying to achieve.

-  This is very important when you're sharing your Ansible playbook with colleagues who don't edit the playbook very often.

 * Ansible doesn't have an `if` statement as such.
 It has a `when:` statement that can be added to both tasks and `include:` statements.
 Adding a `when:` statement to each task in a file gets tedious very quickly, and creates a lot of duplication and clutter.
 Adding a `when:` statement to an `include:` statement allows you to skip every task in the included file in one go.

   We're going to take advantage of that when I show you how to [make roles repeatable](making-roles-repeatable.html).

+* Instead of creating different roles for different operating systems, the Ansible way is to have each role support every operating system that you need it to work on.
+Putting the instructions for each operating system into seperate files keeps things well-organised.
+It also means you don't have to put `when:` statements to skip other operating systems on each task, just on each `include:` statement in `tasks/main.yml`.
 </div>

 ## What Does tasks/main.yml Contain?